mfbsouza/dotfiles/README.md

 ### Q: Education?

-BSc in Computer Engineering and MSc in Embedded Systems.
+BSc in Computer Engineering and MSc in Computer Science.

 ### Q: What do you do for living?